anican/CIBL/README.md

 CIBL's Influenced By Lisp! :smile:

 ## Syntax and Design
-Current support is limited to OSX and Linux
+Build on OSX.
+Support for Windows, OSX, and Linux

 #### Polish Notation
 `` (+ 5 (* 8 2)) ``